 a graph that is linked to a range of data cells in an Excel

 When the workbook’s data is

-located in Word or PowerPoint.
+graph that is located in Word or PowerPoint.

 Start with a range of data in an Excel workbook.
 Type the following